Pakistan top court challenges PM on corruption cases

-ISLAMABAD Pakistan's Supreme Court on Monday ordered Prime Minister Yusuf Raza Gilani to appear before it for failing to pursue corruption cases against the president and other officials, a sharp escalation in the government's battle for survival.
+ISLAMABAD Pakistan's Supreme Court on Monday ordered Prime Minister Yusuf Raza Gilani to appear before the court for failing to pursue corruption cases against the president and other officials, a sharp escalation in the government's battle for survival.

 The court threatened the premier with contempt, the latest blow for the civilian administration which also faces pressure from the military over a mysterious memo seeking U.S. help to avert an alleged coup last year.

-"We're not against any institution.
-And we have always respected the courts," Gilani told parliament in a speech televised live on Pakistani news channels.

-"The court has summoned me.
-And respecting the court, I will go there on the 19th and appear in court."

-While Gilani is the one facing a contempt hearing, most observers say the court's real target is Zardari.
+While Gilani is the one facing a contempt hearing, most observers say the court's real target is President Asif Ali Zardari.

 During the 1990s, Zardari had multiple cases of corruption and even murder lodged against him, all of which he says are false and politically motivated.

-While Gilani is not considered to be in immediate danger and the case is expected to be drawn out, he could have to step down eventually if he were to be held in contempt of court.
+While Gilani is not considered in immediate danger and the case is expected to be drawn out, he may have to step down if he is held in contempt of court.

-Gilani won a unanimous vote of confidence in parliament when he became prime minister nearly four years ago, and has been known as a peacemaker even among the ruling Pakistan People's Party's most bitter enemies.
-Unlike Zardari, he was seen as having smooth ties with the military before the latest turmoil.

 Concern over Pakistan's protracted political crisis has grown around the world, given the country of 180 million people faces a rampaging Taliban insurgency and has one of the fastest growing nuclear arsenals.